kiyoshisasano/agent-pld-metrics/README.md

 ## 🔗 Quick Links

-- 📄 Core Specifications → `/docs/`
+- 📄 Core Specifications → `/docs/specifications/`
 - ⚙️ Runtime Implementation → `/pld_runtime/`
 - 🚀 Quickstart → `/quickstart/`
 - 🎨 Adoption & Communication → `/pitch/`
-- 📊 Metrics & Observability → `/analytics/`
+- 🤝 Governance & Roles → `/governance/`

 > 💡 **PLD is not a framework — it is a behavioral stabilizer for multi-turn AI systems.**